LibreNetworks/amps/README.md

 - `/api/epg` returns the same guide data in JSON for dashboards.

 Both endpoints understand the same `region`, `group`, and `ids` filters as the playlist route, allowing per-market exports.

+### Controlling the Server from the CLI

+- `amps tuners` shows the currently running FFmpeg processes ("tuners") with their PIDs, variants, and start times.
+- `amps shutdown` asks the server to gracefully stop, cleaning up background jobs and FFmpeg processes.
+- `amps vlc` launches VLC pointing at the playlist or a single channel: `amps vlc --stream-id 4 --region US`.

 ## Stream Configuration Reference